Pozitrone/Arolib/README.md

-# OpenComputers base control for ToastyNetworks
+# OpenComputers base control for MysticalMachines
 ## by Arothe
 Visit our website! **https://mysticalmachines.com/**